 Just remember that these plans are supplemental.
 In other words, they’re supposed to supplement whatever other health coverage you have.
 They’re not supposed to replace it.

 What if you’re on Medicare and you want more chiropractic care coverage?
 Consider switching to a Medicare Advantage plan.
 Some of these plans pick up the chiropractor costs Original Medicare won’t pay for.
 They may even cover costs tied to other alternative health services, too.

-First, pull out your policy and look it over.
-Don’t have it handy (or can’t find it)?
+To find out if your health insurance covers chiropractor visits and treatments, pull out your policy and look it over.
+Don’t have it handy or can’t find it?
 Look on the insurance company’s website.
 Most have sample copies of all their policies that you can review.

-Questions to ask your insurance company about chiropractic coverage
+Questions to ask your health insurance company about chiropractic coverage:

 - Does my plan (or this plan, if you’ve yet to buy or enroll in it) cover chiropractor visits?

-- If so, do I need to get a referral from my doctor before I can see one?
+- If so, do I need to get a referral from my doctor before I can see a chiropractor?

 - Do I need to use specific, approved chiropractors, or can I go to anyone?

 - How many chiropractor visits does it cover per month or year?